-[Total Percentage for all Primary Beneficiaries must equal 100% and Contingent Beneficiaries must also sum to 100%.
-Express the percentage in whole numbers.
+[Total Percentage for all Primary Beneficiaries must equal 100% and Contingent Beneficiaries must also sum to 100%].[ Express the percentage in whole numbers.
 If the owner is a Trust or is custodially held, the Owner must be the primary beneficiary.]

 Primary Beneficiary